PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/configuration.md

 Useful when your store is in multiple languages.

-Allows PrestaFlow to add the language prefix to the desired URLs.
+Allows <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> to add the language prefix to the desired URLs.

 ### PRESTAFLOW_HEADLESS